-"... created by constitution, statute, ordinance, rule or order" Refers not to the kind of power wielded by a governmental body, but rather to how the body is created.
-How can you determine whether a body is created by constitution, statute, ordinance, or rule?
-Look it up.
+- "[C]reated by constitution, statute ordinance, rule or order" - Refers not to the kind of power wielded by a governmental body, but rather to how the body is created. - How to determine whether a body is created by constitution, statute, ordinance or rule? - Look it up.